SpiderMonkey1975/IFOS2D/README.md

           make <MAKEFILE_OPTIONS>

 in the IFOS2D/par directory.
-COMPILER_OPTIONS are optional arguments.
-Valid values for COMPILER_OPTIONS are described below.
-The MAKEFILE compiles the additional libaries:
+MAKEFILE_OPTIONS are optional arguments.
+Valid values for MAKEFILE_OPTIONS are described below.
+The makefile compiles the additional libaries:

 cseife